kelvin6118/D-WAG-Project/README.md

 ### Usage

-- Run `insert our bash script here` to launch the database, server and client.
+- Run `bash _scripts/startDev.sh` to launch the database, server and client.
 - use `http://localhost:3000` to access the database using the routes below or `http://localhost:8000` to access the client.

 ## Features